-Buenos Aires tetra or red cross tetra, scientifically known as Hyphessobrycon anisitsi, is a popular freshwater fish species in the aquarium trade.
+The Buenos Aires tetra or red cross tetra, scientifically known as Hyphessobrycon anisitsi, is a popular freshwater fish species in the aquarium trade.
 Buenos Aires tetra is not a picky one at all, it lives long and is easy to breed.
 The fish is quite hardiest and adapts well to most of tank water parameters and so it doesn’t require any special keeping conditions.
 This is a perfect fish for beginner aquarists.
 However, it has some peculiarities in terms of keeping you have to know to keep the fish successfully.
 This and many other information you will find in our article.

-Bloodfin or redfin tetra (lat.
+Bloodfin tetra (lat.
 Aphyocharax anisitsi) is a small and active fish of Characidae family.
 These freshwater fish are perfect for beginner aquarists, since it excellently stands a wide range of tank water parameters.
 They can live at lower temperatures, than other tropical fishes.
 Some aquarists even keep them in tanks without heaters at room temperature.